Several MAN A22 buses, formerly operated by SMRT Buses, have been sold to private bus operators in 2021.

 |To be transferred to A & S Transportation Pte Ltd||6||PC8932C PC8941B PC9078L PC9098D PC9174S PC9255S|

-PC9040U is currently operated by Cityline Travel, and was the only COMET MAXI A22 to not have been laid up in April 2021.
+PC9040U was formerly operated by Cityline Travel, and was the only COMET MAXI A22 to not have been laid up in April 2021.

-Additional seats (obtained from scrapped Volvo B9TL (CDGE) buses) were installed in the wheelchair bay area.
+Additional seats (obtained from scrapped Volvo B9TL (CDGE) buses) were installed in the bus and the NPS was eventually removed.

 Leisure Frontier shared in a 19 May 2021 Facebook post that it had taken over PC8969Y and repainted it into its company livery in white, orange, and red.
-It was taken out of layup and re-registered as PD7774T to Frontier Tours Pte Ltd in late May 2021, but changed to Leisure Frontier (S) Pte Ltd sometime afterwards.
+It was taken out of layup and re-registered as PD7774T to Frontier Tours Pte Ltd in late May 2021, but the company of registration was changed to Leisure Frontier (S) Pte Ltd sometime afterwards.

 Modifications were made to the bus to revert some of the COMET MAXI modifications: